Artocarpus integer: Fruit

 The syncarp may be cylindrical to spherical in shape, and ranges from 10 to 15 cm across and 20 to 35 cm in length.
 The thin and leathery skin is greenish, yellowish to brownish in color, and patterned with pentagons that are either raised protuberances or flat eye facets.

 Fleshy, edible arils surround the large seeds in a thick layer.
 The arils are edible raw, or they can be prepared in a number of ways.
 They are yellowish-white to orange in color, sweet and fragrant, soft, slippery and slimy on the tongue and slightly fibrous.
 Ripe cempedak fruit has a pungent smell that has been described as harsh and penetrating like that of durian.
 The taste of the fruit is similar to the related jackfruit and breadfruit with a hint of durian.
 The seeds, which are also edible, are flattened spheres or elongated, about 2–3 cm in length.

 Cempedak is similar to jackfruit in many ways, but is smaller than jackfruit and the peduncle is thinner.
 The male inflorescence of cempedak is pale green to yellow compared to the dark green of jackfruit.
 The cempedak flesh is darker yellow and juicier when ripe.

+Habitat and ecology

+Artocarpus integer grows in evergreen tropical rain forests from sea level to 1,500 m elevation, and is common in logged forests.

 Cultivation

 Conditions

-Cempedak trees are normally planted in non-eroded and well-drained soils, although they can tolerate temporary flooding.
-They can be grown from sea level to 1200 m altitude at temperatures between 13-47 C and with annual rainfall of 1250–2500 mm.
+Cempedak trees are normally planted in non-eroded and well-drained soils, although they can tolerate temporary flooding, from sea level up to 1,200 m elevation, at temperatures between 13-47 C and with annual rainfall of 1250–2500 mm.